definitepotato/stringz/README.md

 ## When To Use Which?

-If simplicity is what you want and you don't need granular control over memory, then use `String` (this is fine for most cases).
+If simplicity is what you want and you don't need granular control over memory, then use `StringManaged` (this is fine for most cases).
 Otherwise you probably want `StringUnmanaged`.

 | Feature                         | String | StringUnmanaged            |
 | ------------------------------- | ------ | -------------------------- |